lukmuk/em-stuff/FIB-lamella-prep-notes/fib-lamella-prep.md

 3. The default values can be kept for the other parameters.
 Run `Begin Simulation`, wait for it to finish, then save the results as a .cas file and the trajectory image for each voltage.

 4. You can also use the projected `ZMax` distribution.

+Have the trajectory image and/or the ZMax distribution plot at hand during the FIB session.

 ## Sample preparation